akirakubo/jagger-ipadic/tools/README.md

 # Get data from wiki40b
 $ ./get_text.sh

-# Prepare mecab-ipadic
-$ ./prepare_ipadic.sh

 # Create gold data
 # Training data is divided into 50k sentences.
-# By default, 15 files are randomly choosed and used.
+# By default, 30 files are randomly choosed and used.
 $ ./gen_gold.sh

 # You can also change amount of training data.